 Preamble

-This documentation contains all the information you need to use the ENDscript Web server as a beginner or advanced user.
+This documentation contains all the information you need to use the ENDscript Web server, whether you are a beginner or an advanced user.

 If the option Display all known structures is activated via the interface (default), an automatic search is performed to check if a sequence name can be related to a known 3D structure.